Knowledge base

 - Click on the Settings icon at the top right of the interface.

-- Check or select the relevant email address in the dropdown menu of the left sidebar.
+- Check or select the email address concerned in the dropdown menu of the left sidebar.

 - Click on Signatures:

-Access signatures from Service Mail
+Access signatures from Mail Service

-To access Service Mail and manage signatures:
+To access the Mail Service and signature management:

 Create and edit the signature

-Two options are available to you:
+Two choices are available to you:

 - Click on Add to create a new signature.